 The complete list of names for sugar is long, and gets longer as the food industry devises tricks to get around the food labelling laws.
 But there are some patterns that can help you that are easy to remember.

-Reject these, even if they are combined with words that might seem beneficial:
+Reject all products containing any of these ingredients, even if they are combined with words that might seem beneficial:

 Reject chemical additives that contain these fragments:

-There are three ingredients that are rejected by these patterns that are exceptions:
+There are six ingredients that are rejected by these patterns that are exceptions.
+You can buy these:

 Avoid artificial sweeteners such as: